 Lucy Brown who blogs at Kids of the Wild wrote this guest post for North American website Cool of the Wild.
-Lucy says that she loves camping and her aim is to help families and kids get outdoors and connect with nature more, whether in the garden or on big adventures.
-Lucy says: ‘This is a pretty comprehensive guide to the pleasure and pain of camping with kids including being flexible about itinerary and weather; there’s no shame in calling it quits and leaving early if the fun has fizzled out!’
+Lucy loves camping and her aim is to help families and kids get outdoors and connect with nature more, whether in the garden or on big adventures.
+‘This is a pretty comprehensive guide to the pleasure and pain of camping with kids including being flexible about itinerary and weather,’ she saysthe.
+‘There’s no shame in calling it quits and leaving early if the fun has fizzled out!’

 Kirstie Pelling of The Family Adventure Project has camped all over the world, and she’s sharing an extremely helpful post which is a compendium of camping tips and knowledge.
 Kirstie says: ‘Whether you are beginner, or an expert family camper who perhaps wants to try something a little wilder you’ll find something here for you.
 There are tips for camping with babies too and advice on buying a tent, from a family with two decades of camping stories to tell.’

-If you’d like to try camping without a tent – how about a bushcraft weekend?
+How to sleep in a hammock in cold weather: If you’d like to try camping without a tent — how about a bushcraft weekend?
 I was very apprehensive about sleeping in a hammock in the woods in England in November, but I actually really enjoyed the experience in the end.
-I wrote about it on my blog Mums do travel.
+I wrote about it on my blog Mums Do Travel.
 If you try sleeping outside, my main tip is to make sure that you have a high quality warm sleeping bag.

 Taryn Moore of 3 Little Ladies And Me has found a great glamping site in England.
 She says: ‘If you’re looking to get away from it all and escape to a magical woodland getaway we’d highly recommend Jollydays Glamping site in beautiful Yorkshire.
 It’s ideal for a cosy couples retreat, a weekend away with friends and absolutely perfect for a family adventure.
 Read our full review here:

 Zoe Holland of Juggling on Rollerskates loves glamping, and is sharing two of her favourite posts about glamping in Europe.
 Both of these sites look like fantastic places to stay.
-Zoe says: ‘This is Sleep in Bubble where you can sleep in an inflatable dome under the stars in a quiet village in Belgium:
+Zoe says: ‘This is Sleep in Bubble.
+You can sleep in an inflatable dome under the stars in a quiet village in Belgium: